Skip to main content

 Exposure reduction

-The Common Graph aggregates attack route data from across all Cye Platform customers into a unified model.
+The Common Graph aggregates attack-route data from across all Cye customers into a unified model.
+This lets the platform:

 • Normalize real-world graph data